-- Complete Person-Directed Planning - helps people with a developmental disability prepare life plans that lay out their distinct needs and goals - Investigate Funding Opportunities - Special Services at Home (SSAH): funding directly to families who are caring for a child with a developmental or physical disability (under age 18)
+- Complete Person-Directed Planning - helps people with a developmental disability prepare life plans that lay out their distinct needs and goals.
+Passport funding may be used up-to a limit. - o Visit DSO website for a list of agencies that provide Person-Directed Planning services. - Investigate Funding Opportunities - Special Services at Home (SSAH): funding directly to families who are caring for a child with a developmental or physical disability (under age 18)